-- A Curing through light-blocking substrates may require longer cure times if they obstruct wavelengths used for light curing (320-400 nm for UV light curing, 320-450 nm for UV/Visible light curing).
-These fixture times/belt speeds are typical for curing thin films through 100% light-transmitting substrates - B Intensity was measured over the UVA range (320-395 nm) using a Dymax ACCU-CALTM 50 Radiometer.
+- A Intensity was measured over the UVA range (320-395 nm) using the Dymax ACCU-CALTM 50 Radiometer. - B Curing through light-blocking substrates may require longer cure times if they obstruct wavelengths used for light curing (320-400 nm for UV light curing, 320-450 nm for UV/Visible light curing).
+These fixture times/belt speeds are typical for curing thin films through 100% light-transmitting substrates - C At 53 mm [2.1 in] focal distance.
+Maximum speed of conveyor is 8.2 m/min [27 ft/min].
+Intensity was measured over the UVA range (320-395 nm) using the Dymax ACCU-CALTM 100 Radiometer.

-Full cure is best determined empirically by curing at different times and intensities, and measuring the corresponding change in cured properties such as tackiness, adhesion, hardness, etc. Full cure is defined as the point at which more light exposure no longer improves cured properties.
-Higher intensities or longer cures (up to 5x) generally will not degrade Dymax light-curable materials.
+Full cure is best determined empirically by curing at different times and/or intensities and measuring the corresponding change in cured properties such as tackiness, adhesion, hardness, etc. Full cure is defined as the point at which more UV exposure no longer improves cured properties.
+Higher intensities or longer cures (up to 5x) generally wull not degrade Dymax light-curable adhesives.